-Note: From the upcoming January/February 2017 issue of Sporting Classics.
-The new issue is shipping to subscribers now.
-Not already a subscriber?
-Sign up today!
+Note: From the January/February 2017 issue of Sporting Classics.

 Chuck Palahniuk once wrote, “We all die.
 The goal isn’t to live forever; the goal is to create something that will.”
 The quote could well be called the Artists’ Creed for its depth and insight.
 Once any artist achieves a modicum of success, their thoughts turn from simply paying the bills to creating something truly unique, personal, and, ultimately, eternal.

-While Joe Bucher is still a reasonably young man, and while he’s far from done carving duck calls, his days of make-a-lot-quick are mostly behind him.
-He’s made his mark—even had a call enshrined in Ducks Unlimited’s waterfowl museum inside the Bass Pro Shops Pyramid in Memphis, Tennessee.
+While Joe Bucher is still a reasonably young man, and while he’s far from through carving duck calls, his days of make-a-lot-quick are behind him.
+He’s made his mark, even had a call enshrined in Ducks Unlimited’s waterfowl museum inside the Bass Pro Shops Pyramid in Memphis, Tennessee.
 He knows how he wants to cap his creative career, and for duck hunters and those who love wood carving, it’s a truly awe-inspiring idea.

 Largent gave Bucher a tour of his basement workspace, complete with salt- and pepper-shaker turning lathes that had been re-tasked to create duck calls.
 Bucher spotted several calls that had been painted in a “folk-artsy” style and thought he would like to try his hand at doing the same.